Clean Sweep/ReCoop keeps tons of left-behind items out of the landfill each year.

 The Recycling Center in the mail room of the Smith Campus Center provides disposal opportunities for specialized wastes, including batteries.

-- Greenware sustainable event kits Greenware event kits provide reusable plates, bowls, cups, and silverware, along with 100% recycled napkins and composting materials.
+- Greenware reusable dishes event kits Greenware event kits provide reusable plates, bowls, cups, and cutlery, along with 100% recycled napkins and composting materials.
 Kits are custom sized and checked out to students, staff, and faculty for campus events.
+Order your reusable Greenware here.

 - Composting Compostable wastes are processed at the on-campus Organic Farm.
 Wastes may be collected by students, offices, or organizations, and the College makes compost buckets available through the sustainability checkout program.
 These wastes may then be deposited at the Farm or other campus composting sites around campus.

 - Trayless dining Pomona's dining halls have been trayless since August 2009.
 Food waste audits conducted in the dining halls in spring and fall 2009 indicate that Pomona diners leave an average of 0.27 lbs of food on their plates at the end of each meal.
-This number is down 10 percent this fall compared to last spring, a reduction entirely attributable to trayless dining.
+This number saw a 10 percent decrease attributable to trayless dining.

 - Student print management Students are limited to a certain value of print quota for using College printers each year.
 This includes use of the poster printer in the IT lab.